+Date: March 2, 2022

+To: Planning Commissioner

-Date: August 18, 2021 To: President Nelson and Planning Commissioners From: Adam Fulton, Deputy Director RE: Public Hearing, Proposed UDC Text Amendments - MU-I, MU-P, R-P districts
+From: Adam Fulton, Deputy Director

+RE: Public Hearing, Proposed UDC Text Amendments -MU-P & R-P Districts, Cottage Home Parks

 Proposed changes to the UDC text for the referenced districts are based on updates discussed over the past several months with the Commission, and based on previous work plan items for UDC updates, and the policy direction of the Imagine Duluth 2035 Comprehensive Plan.
-If recommended for approval by the Planning Commission, the proposed changes will be brought before the City Council for consideration in September.
+These items were brought initially before the Planning Commission in August 2021, for preliminary review and comment.